SERVICE ABOVE SELF

-Thursday 10th August 18.40
+Thursday 2nd November 18.40

-Club Meeting with Speaker
+Club Meeting & Speaker Jane Holden

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.